-This planning application seeks planning permission in principle for the provision of a new agricultural dwelling on Plot 2 at the abovenoted site.
-Plot 1 is subject to a separate planning application.
-The proposed dwelling house is for the applicants, Billy and Isabel Patrick and their daughter to reside.
-It is intended that this dwelling would be of a very modest size; a simple but traditionally designed single storey cottage, built purely to allow for the continued operation of the farm business.
+This planning application seeks planning permission in principle for the provision of a new agricultural dwelling on Plot 1 at the abovenoted site.
+Plot 2 is subject to a separate planning application.
+The proposed dwelling house is for the applicants, Billy and Isabel Patricks son and daughter-in-law, William and Jennifer Patrick, to reside.
+It is intended that these dwelling would be of a very modest size; a simple but traditionally designed single storey cottage, built purely to allow for the continued operation of the farm business.
 The applicants are more than agreeable to a condition attached to any consent that limits the occupation of the dwellings to that of essential farm workers.